trufflesuite/trufflesuite.com/src/guides/nft-marketplace/index.md

 ## Build the Marketplace Contract

 Now, let's add a new contract `Marketplace.sol` under `contracts/ethereum`, which will store all the marketplace functionality.
-This'll be what it ends up like:
+Copy and paste the code below:

 ```java
 // SPDX-License-Identifier: MIT